Progressive Discipline

 Step 3 - Final Written Warning (which may include a suspension without pay):

 If the conduct addressed by the written warning is repeated or additional problems occur within a 12-month period, discipline may progress to a final written warning, which may include an unpaid suspension.
 However, a single incident may be so severe as to merit an immediate final warning and suspension without pay.
-As noted above, the supervisor should work in consultation with Human Resources prior to taking disciplinary actions at higher levels, such as written warnings, final written warnings (with or without unpaid suspension) and termination.
+As noted above, the supervisor should work in consultation with People Experience prior to taking disciplinary actions at higher levels, such as written warnings, final written warnings (with or without unpaid suspension) and termination.
 The supervisor should follow up with a written final warning in the form of a letter.
 The letter should describe the unacceptable conduct, outline expectations and state that further disciplinary action will occur if the behavior is repeated within 12 months.

 Step 4 - Termination of Employment: